NathanJAdams/MeshIO/README.md

 <h3>Read</h3>
-To read an object you need a builder object that implements IMeshBuilder\<YourMeshClass\>, and an input stream for the data.
+To read an object you need a builder object that implements IMeshBuilder\<YourMeshClass\> and an input stream for the data.
 Then call the MeshIO.read() method.

     try {
         YourMeshClass newMeshObject = MeshIO.read(MeshFormats.{Format}, meshBuilder, inputStream);